astrocyte/PSOLOMON/README.md

 PSOLOMON is your AI-powered virtual website admin that:
 - 🔧 Manages WordPress plugins and configuration
-- 📚 Handles LearnDash LMS (courses, lessons, quizzes, enrollments)
+- 📚 **Comprehensive LearnDash LMS** (courses, lessons, topics, quizzes, enrollments, progress tracking, analytics)
 - 🛒 Manages WooCommerce (products, orders, coupons)
 - 👥 Runs the affiliate program
 - 💾 Creates and manages backups
 - 🔍 Optimizes SEO and content
 - 📊 Tracks performance and analytics
+- 🎓 **NYC DOB compliance reporting** for safety training

 **Just tell Claude what you need, and PSOLOMON handles it.**